antoinemadec/coc-fzf/README.md

 Rationale
 ---------

+**❗coc-fzf only supports nvim❗**, PR are welcome if you want to change this.

 Inspired by [Robert Buhren's functions][RobertBuhren] and [coc-denite][coc_denite] this plugin aims to use [fzf][fzf] for CocList sources when possible.
 The goal is to keep the [coc.nvim][coc.nvim] style and leverage your [FZF Vim integration][fzf_vim_integration], such as layout, shortcuts, options etc.